-Taking place alongside the conference, the new Develop:Star Awards will recognise the very best of the game development community.
-The achievements of developers and success of great games and creativity will be celebrated across 15 categories, including one ultimate ‘Develop Star’.
-This award will honour an extraordinary game developer for outstanding achievement and contribution to the industry.
+Taking place alongside the conference, the Develop:Star Awards recognise the very best of the game development community.
+The achievements of developers and success of great games and creativity will be celebrated across 18 categories including one ultimate ‘Develop Star’.

 About Develop:Brighton conference & expo

-With a programme that is shaped by some of the industry's key figures, the conference touches all levels of the development community from the largest studios to the smallest indies; from development directors to programmers.
+With a programme that is shaped by some of the industry's key figures, the conference touches all levels of the development community from the largest studios to micro indies.

 There’s really something for everyone at Develop and the experience of being around like-minded people is really useful.